gwastro/pycbc/docs/workflow/pycbc_hdf_config_walkthrough.rst

 Instructions for running pycbc on sugar or atlas cluster
 =====

-Alex will give you the install script and then make a directory and do the following:
+Using the include environment install script :download:`example script <resources/install_pycbc_env>`

 ::

   chmod 755 install
-  ./install /abs/path/to/working/directory
+  ./install_pycbc_env /abs/path/to/working/directory

 After this, pycbc and its dependencies should be installed.
 You just need to source it